Arguing Is No Fun

 Who are we to receive?
 (Jesus!)

 What will happen to those who receive Jesus, those who believe in Him?
-(Become part of God’s family)
+(They become part of God’s family.)

-It is only by God’s power and goodness that we can actually be part of His family.
-When we believe in Jesus, His death and resurrection, God gives us the power to be united with Him.
-If we are connected to God, we are also connected to all other believers (1 John 1:7).
+God’s goodness and power allow us to be part of His family.
+When we believe in Jesus, His death, and resurrection, God gives us the power to be united with Him.
+If we are connected to God, we are also connected to other believers (1 John 1:7).
 As we work together, we can share God’s message and build His church.